kidscancode/godot_recipes/src/content/ai/chase.md

 ```

 However, this would allow the enemy to chase the player from any distance, even if it's far away.
-To fix this, we can add an `Area2D` to the enemy, and only chase the player when it's inside this "detect radius".
+To fix this, we can add an {{< gd-icon Area2D >}}`Area2D` to the enemy, and only chase the player when it's inside this "detect radius".

 ![alt](/godot_recipes/img/chase_01.png)